AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## Receive email notifications about comments

-The email notifications you receive about comment activity are determined by the option you select in the `Email alerts` menu on the `proof`.&nbsp; For more information, see in [Manage notifications for proof comments and decisions](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/manage-notifications-for-proof-comments.md).
+The email notifications you receive about comment activity are determined by the option you select in the `Email alerts`&nbsp;menu on the proof.&nbsp; For more information, see in [Manage notifications for proof comments and decisions](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/manage-notifications-for-proof-comments.md).